Monarchy of Australia

 Australian constitutional law provides that the person who is monarch of the United Kingdom will also be the monarch of Australia.
-Since the 1940s at the latest, the Australian monarchy has been a distinct office and in that capacity, they act exclusively upon the advice of Australian state and federal ministers.
+Since the 1940s at the latest, the Australian monarchy has been a distinct office in which the monarch acts in accordance with the advice of an Australian prime minister or state premier in relevant context.
 Australia is one of the Commonwealth realms, 15 independent countries that share the same person as monarch and head of state.